-A code system based on the Monte Carlo method will be used to simulate the interaction of radiation with matter, with the aim of studying the characteristics of the radiation shielding in a preclinical SPECT/CT scanner prototype.
+The MCNPX code system based on the Monte Carlo method will be used to simulate the interaction of radiation with matter, to study radiation shielding in a selected medical application: preclinical SPECT/CT scanner.
 In the simulation, the most important components of the scanner, with their typical materials and dimensions, will be taken into consideration.
-Some of the most widely used radioisotopes in SPECT imaging (201 Tl, 133 Xe, 99m Tc, 131 I, etc.) will be used as gamma ray sources.
+Some of the most widely used radioisotopes in SPECT imaging (201 Tl, 133 Xe, 99m Tc, 131 I, etc.) will be used as gamma sources.
 Interesting will be the simulation in the CT geometry of a Roentgen X-ray tube emitting strictly with the characteristic spectrum that corresponds to the selected anode (W) and the tube operating parameters.
-Taking into consideration that the handling and medical use of the scanner must comply with the radiation protection requirements demanded at international level, the calculated dose rates for different conditions will be compared with the limit values of safe dose rates established for each group of people.
+Taking into consideration that the safe operation of the scanner by technical and medical personnel must comply with the radiation protection requirements demanded at international level, the calculated dose rates for different conditions will be compared with the limit values of safe dose rates established for each group of people.
 The results will be analyzed in detail in the project.